siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 209 Lorentz Force as Boundary Stress Transfer.md

    O\!\left(\frac{\varepsilon}{R^3}\right),
    $$
 4. smoothness of the external field near the mode center,
-5. transport covariance already established elsewhere in the book.
+5. Maxwell-Faraday transport for a moving aperture,
+6. cancellation of the internal helical traversal at monopole order for an axisymmetric compact torus.

 No effective source density was needed.